Contact Us |

 While no specific page length governs thesis requirements, research projects will typically not be less than fifty pages excluding bibliography.
 The length of creative projects will be determined by the directing faculty on a case by case basis.

 Two copies of the final thesis must be submitted by the last day of final examinations for degree candidates.
 Samples are available for review in the English department.
+Presentations will take place on the last day of classes during the Spring semester.
+Check website for location and times.
+If you are applying for Distinction in Research and Creative Works check website for deadline.

 Students are encouraged to use the Minter Summer Scholar Program to further research toward a senior thesis.